Tinder in Pakistan haww haye

 A chivalrous friend had sent it to my sister, accompanied with a screenshot in matter of fact tone that did not seem to question why he was on there himself but somehow put my izzat to question.
 His nonchalance made me rile up a little, as did his guts when I saw that he had alternatively swiped a “superlike” for my profile.

 Thanks but no thanks.

-Tinder was an uncharted territory, at least for me and so, an even bigger curious component of the burgeoning dating scene in Pakistan.
+Tinder in Pakistan was an uncharted territory, at least for me and so, an even bigger curious component of the burgeoning dating scene in Pakistan.